AlexanderRichey/AlexanderRichey.github.io/articles/2025-08-10-on-mortality.md

 > Keep before your eyes the swift onset of oblivion, and the abysses of eternity before us and behind...<sup>2</sup>

-When reading Aurelius, it’s important to recall that he was a great emperor of Rome who rose to the pinnacle of human achievement.
-His minimizing of life may have played a therapeutic role in keeping his ego in check and his judgement sound.
-But, for me, Aurelius’ observations bolster my sense of life’s specialness.
+Aurelius’ observations actually bolster my sense of life’s specialness.
 In view of the “abysses of eternity before us and behind,” as he puts it, the fact that I am here now makes me think that these moments of being are even more special.

 Other ancient writers take the view opposite Aurelius and emphasize the value of life.
 In Homer’s *Odyssey,* when the main character Odysseus travels to the underworld and talks to the ghost of his friend Achilles, the ghost says that life’s value is substantial.
+He says,

 > I would rather follow the plow as thrall to another<br />
 > man, one with no land allotted him and not much to live on,<br />
 > than be a king over all the perished dead.<sup>3</sup>

 What makes this passage surprising is that Achilles’ life and the circumstances of his death were ideal according to his tradition.
-In this tradition — the tradition of the ancient Greeks — the strong and especially those that die gloriously on the field of battle are exalted.
+In this tradition, the strong and especially those that die gloriously on the field of battle are exalted.
 Achilles does just that in the *Iliad,* the prequel to the *Odyssey*.
 He embodies everything in the Homeric world one could hope to achieve.
-It is therefore surprising that Achilles defies this tradition in saying, in effect, that it’s better to be a poor, unknown man who is alive, than to be a great man who is dead.
+It is therefore surprising that Achilles defies his tradition in saying, in effect, that it’s better to be a poor, unknown man who is alive, than to be a great man who is dead.
 It’s better, in other words, to *have* a meager life than to *have had* a great life.

 A more recent expression of this kind of view can be found in the contemporary philosopher Tom Nagel’s essay “Death.”
 There, he writes,